+When Nazi policies stripped Jews of their rights, dignity, and humanity, many Jews tried to flee.
 In the Pacific, a group of individuals empathetic to the plight of Jewish refugees banded together and drafted a plan to bring German Jews to the Philippines.
 The group included the Frieder brothers, cigar makers from Cincinnati; Paul McNutt, former Governor of Indiana and acting High Commissioner of the Philippines; and Manuel Quezon, President of the Philippines.
-Using their social, political, and economic influence, they rescued approximately 1,300 Jewish refugees.
+Using their social, political, and economic influence, as well as teamwork, perseverance, and creativity they rescued approximately 1,300 Jewish refugees.

-Learn more about this story by watching the documentary film and purchase the Rescue in the Philippines DVD below.
+Learn more on the Rescue in the Philippines website.